 Overlapping Objects – By overlapping objects you help the viewer to reconstruct the 3 dimensional scene in their mind.
 This allows them to mentally be “in” the scene, rather than just seeing a photo of it, creating a much stronger sense of depth.

 Shoot in Portrait – Think about the way we see the world.
 If you look straight ahead and move your head from side to side your eyes naturally fall on objects, which are about the same distance away.
 But move your head up and down and you will focus on objects at greatly varying distance – from very near to very far away.

 Photograph closer to ground level – Flying the drone closer to the ground exaggerates the perspective as objects get smaller as they move into the distance, creating a greater sense of depth.

 The DJI Mavic Air, Mavic Pro 2 and Phantom 4 drones all have terrain follow modes.
 This means that your drone will fly at the programmed level above the ground even if the landscape is rolling or elevating etc. In other words, these drones won’t crash into the ground, while flying at close to ground level because of the terrain mode.

 Look for various angles to photograph the various elements in photos.

-Many of the latest 4k camera drones and in particular DJI drones have many intelligent flight modes to allow you to capture aerial photos from various perspectives.
+Most of the latest 4k camera drones and in particular DJI drones have intelligent flight modes to allow you to capture aerial photos from various perspectives.
 For example the Mavic Air quadcopter has the following flight modes, which capture aerial photos and video from various angles and perspectives.